aosabook/500lines/async-web-server/writeup.md

 Because this is the total of the basic protocol, many minimal servers take the thread-per-request approach.
 That is, for each incoming request, spin up a thread to do the work of parse/figure-out-what-to-do-about-it/send-response, then spin it down.
 The idea is that since each of these connections is very short lived, that won't start up too many threads at once, and it'll let you simplify a lot of the implementation.
 Specifically, it lets you program as though there were only one connection present at any given time, and it lets you do things like kill orphaned connections just by killing their thread and letting the garbage collector do its job.

 There's a couple of things missing in this system though.
 First, as described, there's no mechanism for a server to send updates to a client without that client specifically requesting them.
 Second, there's no identity mechanism, which you need in order to confidently assert that a number of requests come from the same client (or, from the client perspective, to make sure you're making a request from the server you think you're talking to).
-We won't be solving the second problem here; a full sesison implementation would nudge us up to ~560 lines of code, and we've got a hard limit of 500.
+We won't be solving the second problem here; a full session implementation would nudge us up to ~560 lines of code, and we've got a hard limit of 500.

 The second problem is interesting though.
 It's interesting if you've ever wanted to put together multi-user web-applications for whatever reason.
 The simplest base-case is the anonymous chat room.
 Consider the situation where you've got two people entering text into a text-box with the intent that both of them should see each message.
 When Adrian types in a message, you can send him the updated chat room immediately.
 But if Beatrice were to type a message, according to the system we've described above, there's no built-in way to update Adrian's view of the world with that new message.
 What you want to be able to do is to push messages from the server at Adrian without him having to take any deliberate action.